Regularized universal topological markers for Dirac systems: Numerical results on the universal topological markers

-The Particle hole operator is $\sigma_x K$.
-The product of all the unused Dirac matrices is $W=\sigma_0$.
-This model Hamiltonian falls into the symmetry class D with a $Z$ classification, the associated topological invariant is called Chern number \cite{Klitzing1980PRLp494,Thouless1982PRLp405,Haldane1988,Chiu2016p35005p35005}.
-We fix $A=1,B=1$ and consider two different values of $M$ to represent the two distinct phases: $M=-2$ for topological phase with Chern number equals to one and $M=2$ for the trivial phase. } \item{ 2D BHZ model \cite{Bernevig2006PRLp106802,Bernevig2006sp1757}( Fu-Kane $Z_2$)
+The particle hole operator is $\sigma_x K$.
+The product of all the remaining Dirac matrices is $W=\sigma_0$.
+This model Hamiltonian falls into the symmetry class D with a $Z$ classification, where the associated topological invariant is called a Chern number \cite{Klitzing1980PRLp494,Thouless1982PRLp405,Haldane1988,Chiu2016p35005p35005}.
+We fix $A=1,B=1$ and consider two values of $M$ representing distinct phases: $M=-2$ for the topological phase (Chern number 1) and $M=2$ for the trivial phase. } \item{ 2D BHZ model \cite{Bernevig2006PRLp106802,Bernevig2006sp1757}(Fu-Kane $Z_2$)

-The Time reversal operator is $s_0\otimes (-i\sigma_y) K$, Particle hole operator is $s_x\otimes \sigma_0 K$, and the chiral operator is $s_x\otimes \sigma_y$.
-The product of all the unused Dirac matrices is $W=is_0\otimes \sigma_z$.
-This model Hamiltonian falls into the symmetry class DIII with a $Z_2$ classification, the associated topological invariant is called Fu-Kane $Z_2$ invariant in literature\cite{Kane2005Prlp226801,Kane2005Prlp146802,Fu2006PRB,Bernevig2006PRLp106802,Bernevig2006sp1757,Chiu2016p35005p35005}.
-We fix $t=-1$, $\Delta=0.5$ and use two different values of $\mu$ to represent the two distinct phases: $\mu=-3.0$ for topological phase and $\mu=-5.0$ for the trivial phase. } \end{enumerate}
+The time reversal operator is $s_0\otimes (-i\sigma_y) K$, the particle hole operator is $s_x\otimes \sigma_0 K$, and the chiral operator is $s_x\otimes \sigma_y$.
+The product of all the remaining Dirac matrices is $W=is_0\otimes \sigma_z$.
+This model Hamiltonian falls into symmetry class DIII with a $Z_2$ classification, where the associated topological invariant is called the Fu-Kane $Z_2$ invariant in literature\cite{Kane2005Prlp226801,Kane2005Prlp146802,Fu2006PRB,Bernevig2006PRLp106802,Bernevig2006sp1757,Chiu2016p35005p35005}.
+We fix $t=-1$, $\Delta=0.5$ and consider two values of $\mu$ representing distinct phases: $\mu=-3.0$ for the topological phase and $\mu=-5.0$ for the trivial phase. } \end{enumerate}